 She and her husband decided that he would sell their Microsoft stocks, the money would go into various savings accounts and that they’d live off her salary, which was MORE than enough to support the both of them.

-Now, the husband was supposed to put her name on ALL of the accounts but he only had her name on one of four of them.
+Her husband was supposed to put her name on all four of the accounts, but he only had her name on ONE of them.

 When she confronted him about it, he said he’d put her name on the remaining single accounts “when he got the chance“.

-I guess he never “got the chance” because it NEVER happened! *side eye jeer*
+Well, I guess he never got the chance because it never happened. *side eye*

 Sadly, many of these types of situations occur – more so with stay-at-home wives and moms.

-We (stay-at-home-wives) get so caught up into taking care of the house and the kids, that we don’t bother with finding out what’s-what in terms of the finances, bills, etc.
+We get so caught up into taking care of the family and the home, we don’t bother with finding out what’s what in terms of finances.

-So what’s a wife to do when her husband controls ALL finances?
+What’s a wife to do when your husband controls ALL finances?

-But from other stories I’ve read and heard, I realize that this isn’t the case in many households.
+But from stories I’ve heard, I realize that this isn’t the case in many households.

 If there are some control issues going on then it may be time to do some evaluating of your circumstances, your marriage and whether or not this can be resolved through counseling or something.